Yoga & Somatics

 In therapy sessions, I often incorporate bodily awareness, encouraging clients to check in with themselves and notice what they feel in their body as certain memories, thoughts, or feelings surface.
 My other offerings include:

-Sessions at retreats, company workshops, or other special events
+• Sessions at treatment centers, retreats, churches, or special events

-Please contact me through the form below if you have questions, would like to join the waitlist for my next movement-based therapy group, or would like to invite me to facilitate a session at your retreat, small group, or event.
+Please contact me through the form below if you have questions, would like to join the email list to learn when I next a movement-based event or therapy group, or would like to invite me to facilitate sessions at your location or event.

 “We need to be able to return home, to experience the beauty of rest, and to be able to depend on calm neutrality.”